rhielab/TENET_2.0/README.md

 (OPTIONAL 1) put other cells methylation data you want to use for purity adjustment you can put a txt file in ./external.data/othercells or put a rda file in ./external.data/others (name as "extData")

-(OPTIONAL 2) if you have external datasets for enhancer peaks (bedfile), add files in ./external.data/enhancer
+(OPTIONAL 2) if you have external datasets for enhancer peaks (must be in bed-like format and end with '.bed'), add files in ./external.data/enhancer

-(OPTIONAL 3) if you have external datasets for NDR peaks (bedfile), add files in ./external.data/NDR
+(OPTIONAL 3) if you have external datasets for NDR peaks (must be in bed-like format and end with '.bed'), add files in ./external.data/NDR

-(OPTIONAL 4) if you have external datasets for other peaks (bed file), add files in ./external.data/feature
+(OPTIONAL 4) if you have external datasets for other peaks (must be in bed-like format and end with '.bed'), add files in ./external.data/feature

 (OPTIONAL 5) if you have Purity, CNV, SM datasets for sample samples, add files in ./external.data/otherinfo (include "CNV", "SM", "Purity" in the file names)

-(OPTIONAL 6) if you have TAD file info (in bed-like format), add files in ./external.data/TAD
+(OPTIONAL 6) if you have TAD file info (must be in bed-like format and can't end with '.rtf'), add files in ./external.data/TAD

 ## 3. TENET 2.0 Parameters